Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Introduction

-Recent experiments by one of us have examined the behavior of human dermal fibroblasts (hdFs) grown on a Liquid Crystal Elastomer (LCE) substrate~\cite{Luo2023Molecular-scaleMonolayers}.
-In these experiments cells are seeded at low density (${\sim} 50 ~\unit{mm^{-2}}$), then grow and divide along their long axis, organizing in locally aligned high density domains separated by low density disordered regions.
-At intermediate densities (${\sim} 200 ~\unit{mm^{-2}}$), cells show significant alignment to one another, but not to the substrate, regardless of whether the LCE substrate is in its isotropic or nematic state.
+\rv{We begin with a brief summary of the experiments~\cite{Luo2023Molecular-scaleMonolayers} to highlight the main open questions that our model will address.
+In these experiments human dermal fibroblasts (hdFs) are seeded at low density on a LCE substrate.
+Cells then grow and divide along their long axis, organizing in locally aligned high density domains separated by low density disordered regions. }

+\rv{While cells are aligned within each domain, the domains themselves are oriented in random directions, } regardless of whether the LCE substrate is in its isotropic or nematic state.
 Upon a further increase in density, however, the behavior on isotropic and nematic substrates is distinctly different.
-On isotropic substrates no further alignment is observed as the density continues to increase.
-On nematic substrates the ordered domains grow in size and align with the direction of order of the substrate, resulting in alignment with the substrate at the global scale of the entire monolayer.
-At even higher densities ($\sim \SI{500}{mm^{-2}}$) cells jam orientationally and eventually (around $\SI{700}{mm^{-2}}$) growth ceases.
-The monolayer then is in an arrested state with jammed topological defects, as previously seen in epithelial cells~\cite{Angelini2011Glass-likeMigration, Garcia2015PhysicsMonolayer, Puliafito2012CollectiveInhibition,Bi2016Motility-drivenTissues,Lawson-Keister2021JammingTissues, Jacques2023AgingRemodeling, Sarkar2023CrisscrossSheets}.
-Importantly, the degree of nematic order in the jammed state depends on the initial seeding density, with lower seeding density leading to more ordered states.
+On isotropic substrates no further alignment across domains is observed as the density continues to increase.
+On nematic substrates the ordered domains grow in size and align with the direction of order of the substrate, resulting in cell alignment with the substrate at the global scale of the entire monolayer.
+At even higher densities cells jam orientationally and eventually growth ceases. \rv{There are two key observations that we aim to elucidate.
+First, the degree of nematic order in the jammed state depends on the initial seeding density, with a lower seeding density leading to a more ordered final state.
+Second, individual cells do not align with the direction of liquid crystalline order of the substrate.
+Moreover, at intermediate density, cells align with each other in large regions via steric effects, but not with the substrate direction.
+At even higher densities the entire cell layer aligns with the substrate.
+These observations suggest that substrate alignment occurs via collective sensing.}

-This system is different from the ones mentioned above that align through external cues because here individual cells do not align with the substrate.
-Instead, the alignment only occurs through \textit{collective} sensing, making it clear that both interaction with the LCE substrate and steric effects are crucial for global alignment.

-Two questions then stand out: (i) Why are cells at intermediate densities locally aligned to one another but not to the substrate? (ii) Why does the degree of order of the final jammed state inversely depend on the initial seeding density?
-An intuition for the second question may come from epithelial monolayers, where sparsely seeded cell layers grow into more correlated monolayers~\cite{Garcia2015PhysicsMonolayer}.